https://github.com/Cyfrin/2024-10-sablier/blob/main/src/SablierFlow.sol#L189-L211

 https://github.com/Cyfrin/2024-10-sablier/blob/main/src/SablierFlow.sol#L661-L669

-should be changed.
+The SablierFlow::adjustRatePerSecond does not take into account the value to which the stream rps should be changed.
 Therefore, it is possible to achieve the same status with the emission of two events that are totally different one another.

-The emission of different events using different functions to achieve the same status may mislead the user, having also an impact on any front-end integration that may rely on events emitted to the final user (sender)
+The emission of different events using different functions to achieve the same status may mislead the user, having also an impact on any front-end integration that may rely on events emitted to the final user (sender).

 Manual review

-or emits at the end of the function the ISablierFlow.PauseFlowStream
+Either allow the sender to use SablierFlow::adjustRatePerSecond only for new rps != 0 or emits at the end of the function the ISablierFlow.PauseFlowStream in case new rps == 0

 The contest is live.
 Earn rewards by submitting a finding.